Surviving A Thunderstorm: What’s The Safest Clothing And Body Posture To Survive A Lightning Strike?

 What Causes Lightning?

-Scientists opine that lightning can be caused by the collision of ice particles with a cloud containing an excessive negative charge.
-This charge is believed to be so strong that it repels electrons (the negatively charged particles) toward the ground, essentially turning the ground into a positively charged end.
+Lightning is caused by the collision of ice particles with a cloud with an excessive negative charge.
+This strong charge repels electrons towards the ground, turning it into a positively charged end.

 lighting cloud